So God created man in His own image; He created him in the image of God; He created them male and female.

 Being that God created us in His image (Genesis 1:27, Genesis 2:7), a spiritual temperament can best be defined as a spiritual genetic code or God's imprint upon each of us.
-The conception of a child involves three entities; mother, father, and the Creator.
+The conception of a child involves three entities; the mother, the father, and the Creator.
 The mother and father determine our physical DNA and God's input in our spiritual DNA; our spiritual temperament.

 Like the Trinity; Father, Son, and the Holy Spirit, we are also a trinity.
 Spirit, soul, and body.
 We are a spirit that has a soul that lives in a body.
 As each person’s body is the same, yet unique (everyone's body parts are placed in accordance, but we each are unique), so is it with our soul; the emotional, thinking, and willful part of each of us.
-Each person thinks and acts differently and have different desires.
+Each person thinks and acts differently and has different desires.
 The spiritual temperament is the building block of our soul.
 I will explain each temperament and why it is important to know yours and how it can help you understand yourself, and others with whom you have a relationship.
 And more importantly, how temperaments are essential to understand the schemes the evil one uses against us in all our relationships, especially with God.

-Introvert, loner, great thinker, genius-prone, very artistic and creative, often found alone in thought, a perfectionistic, slow-paced, great understanding of tasks and systems, a critical and challenging mind, and seeing both the pitfalls and the end results of a project undertaken.
+Introvert, loner, great thinker, genius-prone, very artistic and creative, often found alone in thought, perfectionistic, slow-paced, great understanding of tasks and systems, critical and challenging mind, and seeing both the pitfalls and the end results of a project undertaken.

 Good at decisions and responsibilities in known areas, very good leadership abilities.
-They adhere to the rules and they need very little control over the lives and behavior of others.
+They adhere to the rules, and they need very little control over the lives and behavior of others.

-Rigid, inflexible, sensitive to failure, fear of the unknown, fear of failure, apt to be a rebel and procrastinate.
+Rigid, inflexible, sensitive to failure, fear of the unknown, fear of failure, apt to be a rebel, and procrastinate.